.

 Matthew Seto

-Gastroenterologists Urge Lifesaving Screenings to Detect Colon Cancer
+Gastroenterologists Urge Screenings to Detect Colon Cancer

 BOULDER, CO — February 27, 2024 —At Gastroenterology of the Rockies, a leading GI medical practice, we are committed to raising awareness about colorectal cancer (CRC) by promoting early detection through screenings.
 To help improve public health, Matthew Seto, DO, board-certified gastroenterologist at Gastroenterology of the Rockies is here to remind Colorado residents about the alarming rise of colon cancer in people under age 50.